Neuropathy associated with leprosy

 At vero eos et accusamus et iusto odio dignissimos ducimus qui blanditiis praesentium voluptatum deleniti atque corrupti quos dolores et quas.

 Although the entire neuraxis is susceptible, the most common neurologic complications of HIV-1 involve the peripheral nervous system.
 In addition to painful sensory neuropathy, other types of neuropathy seen are AIDP, CIDP, autonomic neuropathy, polyradiculopathy, mononeuropathies, mononeuritis multiplex, cranial neuropathies, and ALS-like motor neuropathy.
 With the advent of highly active antiretroviral therapy (HAART), the incidence of most neurologic complications has declined; however, the incidence of peripheral neuropathy has increased, with distal sensory polyneuropathy and antiretroviral toxic neuropathy being the most frequently reported forms.
 Abnormalities in calcium/calmodulin-dependent protein kinase (CAMKK2) gene predispose HIV-associated distal sensory peripheral neuropathy.
 Volumetric assessment of brain has revealed that atrophied posterior cingulate cortex is associated with neuropathic pain.
+An observation noted that declining neurocognitive performance was associated with worsened neuropathic pain in patients with HIV-associated peripheral neuropathy.
 A functional magnetic resonance imaging-based study revealed a role of increased anterior insula activation in the pathogenesis of HIV neuropathic pain.
 Changes in the spectrum of gut microbiota are also thought to play a role in the pathogenesis of HIV neuropathic pain.
 Neuropathic pain is a disabling complication for which no satisfactory treatment is currently available.
 A Cochrane review failed to demonstrate efficacy of pregabalin in HIV neuropathy.
 Substantial reduction in the prevalence of distal sensory peripheral neuropathy takes place following combination antiretroviral treatment in treatment-naïve people with HIV.
 In this update, the author reviews the latest findings on the clinical presentation, management, and pathogenesis of these and other peripheral nerve complications of HIV-1 infection.

 • Peripheral nerve complications are one the most common neurologic complication of HIV infection.